Top

 Internet speed

 With an average speed of 20–50 Mbps, the internet in Sri Lanka is usually sufficient for remote work and video calls.
-We are both freelancers with demanding full-time schedules including many video calls and download and upload of files and we had no issues with the internet in our villa in Ahangama.
-However, when looking for accommodation always ask for a speed test.
+We are both freelancers with demanding full-time schedules, including many video calls, and download and upload of files, and we had no issues with the internet in our villa in Ahangama.
+However, when looking for accommodation, always ask for a speed test.
 This way you can make sure you will have access to good internet.

-When choosing accommodation it’s also important to ask if the house has a fiber optic connection.
+When choosing accommodation, it’s also important to ask if the house has a fiber optic connection.
 If not, ask the owners if they could provide it.
-Mostly they are willing to if you plan to stay for a few months.
-Keep in mind, that even if an accommodation has fiber optic the internet might still be slow due to a low-speed package.
-We had this situation and simply asked the owner to buy a higher package for us.
+Keep in mind that even if an accommodation has fiber optic internet, the internet might still be slow due to a low-speed package.

 Mobile data